andrewdodd/decoda/README.md

 ### Is Decoda any good?
 I think so, but hey, I wrote it.
 I think it does some things well, such as:

- - Defining a machine and human readable specification structure for the J1939 application data (i.e. the JSON spec format).
- - Using this structure to decode application layer payloads into a friendly, human and machine readable form.
+ - Using a human and machine readable spec (JSON) to decode application layer payloads into a friendly, human and machine readable form (Python objects, that serialise to JSON).
  - Coping with a lot of weirdness and complexity in J1939, for example:
    - The `demo.py` file shows decoding PGN 65226, which involves repeatable sections; complex bit locations and recursive name lookup for SPN 1214; and encoded values.
    - The `demo.py` file shows the use of SPN 2556 to control how the other SPNs in PGN 60416 should be interpreted.
+ - Defining a machine and human readable specification structure for the J1939 application data (i.e. the JSON spec format).
+ - Providing tools/scripts to bootstrap from the SAE (and isobus) digital annex to get a workable spec file.